maruton/SD-Kohaku-chanz_Ousu_Gakuen_Summer_and_Winter_Uniform_Model/README.md

 Distributed under a unity-chan license.

 See below file.
 English: README_EN.txt
 Japanese: README_JP.txt

 # What the unity-chan license
 The unity-chan license is a license defined by Unity Technologies.

 See below license file.
 English: LICENSE_EN
 Japanese: LICENSE_JP

 (The MIT license displayed on the site is incorrect.
-This is because GITHUB does not support other licenses)
+Because GITHUB does not support other licenses)